 Also, maintaining your car battery will help you get the best function during the winter months.
 During winter, your car battery has to work harder to get the engine running, which drains the car battery’s energy density.

 Even in warmer climates, the battery produces high levels of heat and the fluid in the car battery may evaporate faster, which will damage the inner structure of the battery.
-Thus, it is crucial to have a good car battery maintenance culture to extend your battery’s shelf life.
+Thus, it is crucial to have a good lead-acid battery maintenance culture to extend your battery’s shelf life.

 Tips for Car Battery Maintenance